 Live and work spaces have a tricky set of tasks to manage – beyond the layout itself, there is the look.
-In this case, the architects managed to tap into the traditional style of a regional townhome while also creating enough visual interest to suggest a retail purpose.
+In the case of this fun noodle shop, the architects managed to tap into the traditional style of a regional townhome while also creating enough visual interest to suggest a retail purpose.

 Designed by ISSHO Architects (images by Koichi Torimuraark), dark wood louvers tap into a long-standing approach of using latticework to suggest the nature or type of shop, but in this case, the forms are modulated and distinctively modern – they still say ‘noodles’, perhaps, but in a very new and different way.